AlexRadulescu77/Denmark-Retail-Inflation-Analysis-2001-2025/README.md

 The objective was to examine how price changes (CPI) influence consumer purchasing behaviour, retail performance, and real purchasing power over time.

-The project began as a Python + Power BI analysis and was later expanded into a Microsoft Power Platform solution including SharePoint, Power Apps, and Power Automate.
+The project began as a Python + Power BI analysis and was later expanded into a Microsoft Power Platform solution including SharePoint, Power Apps and Power Automate.

 ---